 When purchasing your holiday flights:

 - Schedule longer connection times.
 In case of a weather delay on your first flight, you’ll feel better knowing that you still have plenty of time to find your next departure gate.
+Or, book one of these wonderfully obscure long-haul flights and skip the connection altogether.

 - Arrive early.
 Especially around the holidays, give your yourself more time between your scheduled arrival and your plans (weddings, tours, etc.) to avoid panic in case of a delay or cancellation.